sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ![alt_text](img/checkpoint.png)

-NSF Manager will send checkpoint notification only to those registered components that set _checkpoint = true_ to trigger checkpointing i.e. save internal states to either the DB or persistent file system.
+NSF Manager will send checkpoint notification to all registered components and wait for only to those components that set _checkpoint = true_ to trigger checkpointing i.e. save internal states to either the DB or persistent file system.
 Checkpointing after state verification is successful ensures that the switch is reconciling from a consistent state.
 NSF Manager will wait for a period of time for the components to update STATE DB with their checkpointing status after which it will abort the warm reboot operation.

 ##### Phase 4: Prepare and Perform Reboot